Current as of May 2016 | Download print version (in PDF)

 3. Political Activities

-No formal legal rules restrict NPO involvement in the legislative process.
-Organizations commonly debate legislative proposals through the mass media and communicate their opinions to the National People's Congress (NPC) and the Chinese People's Political Consultative Conference (CPPCC) (an advisory body that meets at the same time as the NPC), as well as to provincial and municipal legislatures.
+Despite these prohibitions, there are no formal legal rules explicitly restricting NPO involvement in the legislative process.
+Organizations commonly debate legislative proposals through the mass media.
+They often communicate their opinions to the National People's Congress (NPC), the Chinese People’s Political Consultative Conference (CPPCC) (an advisory body that meets annually at the same time as the NPC), as well as to provincial and municipal legislatures.

 The Constitution of the People's Republic of China guarantees that all “Citizens of the People’s Republic of China have the duty as well as the right to receive education” (Constitution Article 46).
 Article 4 of the Constitution also guarantees, in formal terms, the equality of all national and ethnic groups in China, and prohibits any form of discrimination against minorities (Constitution Article 4).

 It is possible for a Chinese NPO to be controlled by a for-profit entity.
-For-profit organizations commonly form or join social organizations, such as guilds and chambers of commerce.
+For-profit organizations commonly form or join social organizations, such as chambers of commerce, trade associations, or industry associations.
 In formal terms, members control a social organization through the members’ assembly, though in practice members' authority may not be substantial.

 Many CNIs and private foundations have been established by for-profit organizations.
 Founders of a CNI or a foundation are permitted to control it throughout its existence.
 Although it is not explicitly provided in the regulations, control may be established by the statute of a civil non-enterprise institution or a foundation.
 In practice, a public institution is wholly controlled by its founding organization, which is ordinarily a government agency.